 14. See a movie at the Trabant Theatre.

 Forget going to an expensive theater to see a movie when you can get the perfect date night right on campus!
 Grab two tickets and two candy bars for $8 before heading downstairs to enjoy the latest new release feature film.

 15. Read “The Review” or listen to WVUD.

 Stay in-the-know about the latest news on campus and around Newark by picking up a copy of the student newspaper every Tuesday or turning your radio dial to 91.3 FM WVUD.

-16. Decorate your residence hall room for the holidays.
+16. Decorate your residence hall room.

 Reach new heights as you climb to the top of the Bob Carpenter Sports Building’s rock wall.

 You can always count on these organizations to bring you at least one big name performer per semester, ranging from Jason Mraz to Ludacris and everything in between!
 You’re guaranteed a great show at an even better price.

 Escape campus for a few hours and visit White Clay Creek to enjoy nature, explore the trails, or bring some books and get some studying done.